Liège Waffle Recipe / Gaufres de Liège

 Makes 5 Gaufres de Liège.
 Please note: The recipe is a 2-day process.

 These waffles are ideally prepared at standard room temperature ~21°C/70°F

-1. In the bowl of a stand mixer, stir together the flour and yeast.
+1. In the bowl of a stand mixer, stir together the above quantities of flour and yeast.

 2. Add the egg and mineral water, and mix to blend.

 3. Cover the flour/yeast/egg/water mixture with the above flours, but do not stir.

 4. Cover the bowl in plastic wrap, and let it stand for 90 minutes

 5. Add the egg, muscovado sugar, salt, and honey, along with the seed paste from the 5 Mexican vanilla pods (about 3.5 grams).

 6. Affix the paddle attachment, and mix on speed #2 — scraping every few minutes — until the dough forms a ball on the paddle.
 This should take 9-11 minutes.